MacDella Cooper

 MacDella Cooper (born March 13, 1977) is a Liberian politician and philanthropist.
 She is the Political Leader of The Movement for One Liberia (MOL) political party.

-Born in Monrovia, MacDella Cooper was exiled to Côte d'Ivoire during the outbreak of the First Liberian Civil War before being reunited with her family in the United States.
+Born in Monrovia, MacDella Cooper was exiled to Ivory Coast during the outbreak of the First Liberian Civil War before being reunited with her family in the United States.

 She graduated from Barringer High School in Newark, New Jersey, where she was one of the top-ranked students in her class, and subsequently earned a full academic scholarship to The College of New Jersey, where she earned a degree in Electronic Communications.

 Cooper worked as an international businesswoman for several years before founding the MacDella Cooper Foundation, the MacDella Cooper Academy, and the Movement for One Liberia political party.

 In October 2016, Cooper announced her intention to run for the Presidency of Liberia in the 2017 Liberian National Elections.

 Early life and education

 Cooper was born in Liberia's capital, Monrovia, and lived there until the outbreak of the First Liberian Civil War.
-The war forced Cooper into exile in neighboring Côte d’Ivoire, where she spent her early teenage years as a refugee until 1993, when she was reunited with her family in the United States.
+The war forced Cooper into exile in neighboring Ivory Coast, where she spent her early teenage years as a refugee until 1993, when she was reunited with her family in the United States.

 She attended Barringer High School in Newark, New Jersey, where she ranked third in her class of 1,200 students.
 She was awarded a full academic scholarship to The College of New Jersey in Ewing, New Jersey, where she subsequently earned a degree in Electronic Communications.